oodum/Computer-Graphics-Review-Challenge/README.md

 # Computer Graphics Review Challenge
 ## Adam Tam (100868600) & Sidharth Suresh (100938544)

+# How to play
+A or D to dodge, and space to block

+The enemy will take a step forward right before it attacks.
+Make sure to dodge properly!

+When you die, you will turn red.

 We made use of two different shaders

 - Combined shader with both **Toon Shader** with **Outline Shader**